icgrp/bert/docs/tutorials/huffman/huffman.md

 # Step 1.
 Obtaining A Sample Design
 As mentioned, you need to create your hardware design in Vivado and compile it to a bitstream and then write out the needed files for BERT to use your design.

 For this tutorial, however, a complete set of such files are provided for you within the bert GIT repo for the Ultra96-V2 board to save time.
 You can find those in this directory: `.../bert/docs/tutorials/huffman/hw_huffman` in the repo.
 Copy the files in that directory into a directory where you intend to work through this tutorial.
 We will refer to this directory as `WORK` for the rest of the tutorial.
-Also, when we refer to paths like `.../bert/` we are referring to the location where you have checked out the github BERT repo into.
+Also, when we refer to paths like `.../bert/` we are referring to the location where you have checked out the github BERT repo into (an example would be `/home/steve/bert`).

 # Step 2.
 Setup Xilinx SDK Environment With The Proper Libraries and Add Libraries to Your BSP
 The next step is to set up the Xilinx SDK environment.
 This tutorial was written for Vivado 2018.3 but the BERT tools require `xilfpga` libraries for 2019.2 and so there are a number of steps required to get the proper libraries and files set up.